Fainting: Why do People Faint?

-After a person faints, the vagus nerve reverts to its normal "behavior", the heart starts beating faster to normalize low blood pressure, and the person quickly regains consciousness.
+After a person faints, the vagus nerve reverts to its normal "behavior," the heart starts beating faster to normalize low blood pressure, and the person quickly regains consciousness.

 2. If the fainting victim is breathing, you can help to restore blood flow to the brain.
 Do this by positioning the person on his or her back and raising the legs above heart level, which is about twelve inches.
 Loosen restrictive clothing, such as a collar, tie and/or belt.
 Don't let the person get up too quickly, as this may cause another fainting spell.

-It is important to discover whether or not the loss of consciousness is due to a simple episode of fainting caused by something triggering the vagus nerve to rush too much blood from the brain, or if it's the result of something such as shock from drastically lowered blood pressure (which may be caused by a variety of prescription drugs), heart rhythm changes, a heart attack or minor stroke.
+It is important to discover whether or not the loss of consciousness is due to a simple episode of fainting caused by something triggering the vagus nerve to rush too much blood from the brain, or if it's the result of something else, such as shock from drastically lowered blood pressure (which may be caused by a variety of prescription drugs), heart rhythm changes, a heart attack, or a minor stroke.

 Now that I've fainted with no warning, do I feel nervous about the possibility it may happen again?
 Yes, I do, but I'm not going to worry unduly about it.
-I'll be alert to the possibilities that may cause a fainting spell, and do what I can to prevent another one.
+I'll be alert to the possibilities that may cause a fainting spell and do what I can to prevent another one.

-There's a line in the poem, FULL MOON SONG, by Georgie Starbuck Galbraith, that warns: "And the heart is richer that chances pain than the heart in cotton wool."
+There's a line in the poem, FULL MOON SONG, by Georgie Starbuck Galbraith, that warns, "And the heart is richer that chances pain than the heart in cotton wool."

 According to the poet, trying to protect one's self from a broken heart is not worth all that must be given up to do so.
 By the same token, I believe that figuratively wrapping one's body in cotton wool because possibility of injury exists is too great a price to pay for safety.
 I don't want to miss living my life and enjoying it because I'm cowering on a soft mattress to avoid hitting the floor again.
 Life's too sweet--even the mundane parts--to waste.